Kaalbye Group

 Kaalbye Shipping International Ltd or Kaalbye Group is a Ukrainian shipping company which is mostly involved in the transport of military equipment.

 History

-The company is headquartered in Odessa, Ukraine but officially registered in the British Virgin Islands.
+The company is headquartered in Odesa, Ukraine but officially registered in the British Virgin Islands.
 They have branches in other countries such as Belize and work in commercial, chartering and technical management of cargo fleet.

 In May 1998, they obtained a Safety Management Certificate which permitted them to run passenger ships in compliance with the requirements of the International Safety Management Code.
 Annually Kaalbye Shipping transports more than 800,000 tonnes of cargo.
 In 2000 they purchased the MS Shota Rustaveli, built in 1968.